 1. App engagement starts in the app store

-The more excited users are excited by the possibilities of your app from the get-go, the more likely they are to stay engaged longer-term.
+The more excited users are by the possibilities of your app from the get-go, the more likely they are to stay engaged longer-term.

 So, someone’s just landed on your listing page.
 Why should they be interested in your app?
 What specific needs does it fulfill?
 Does it solve a problem they regularly encounter?